hziv/ProjectWorkflow/README.md

 This should create file `environment.yml` inside `..\MyProject\myenv` folder.
 If you run into problems, see links at the bottom.

-### Step 5:
+### Step 4: Version control
-Version control.

 Navigate to your project folder and run:

      $ git init
      $ git add C:\Users\UserName\..\MyProject\myenv\environment.yml